J-Kuscheln/Ekalaya/README.md

 In progress:
 - Edit Project
-  - "for" bug --> need custom task JSON in project JSON
   - task due date
   - task must have someone responsible for it!!!
 - Project details